The-Bcode/The-Bcode.github.io/README.md

 # The-Bcode.github.io
-BCode is a free open source text editor.
-Made by one person in Python.
+BCode is a free Open Source Text Editor made in Python, you can collaborate with the creation of BCode in this GitHub Repository.